laurenchen0631/English-Learning/category/common_phrase.md

 + well over 超過/多於 == much more than
 	- it takes a human infant well over a year to learn how to walk.
 	- Every second, 17 people watch a TED Talk, on average, and the organization’s videos have garnered well over one-billion views.

+## Apothegm
+- That was then.
+This is now. 此一時，彼一時